 I am a PhD candidate in Harvard Sociology, researching wage and earnings inequality, economic sociology and the sociology of labor.
+In July 2018, I will start as an assistant professor of work and organizations at MIT Sloan School of Management.

 I am a National Science Foundation Graduate Research Fellow, a Fellow in the Inequality and Social Policy Program at the Harvard Kennedy School and an affiliate of the Institute for Quantitative Social Science.
 My research appears in the American Journal of Sociology and Social Forces and has been covered in The Washington Post, NBC News and CNBC.